masonft/DiscordMemberScraper/README.md

 }
 ```

+## 🚧 Known Issues

+- It will not scrape users that do not have an avatar.
+- Offline users can't be scraped if the offline list is hidden.

 ## ⚠️ Disclaimer

 This script is for educational and informational purposes only.
 Use it responsibly and ensure compliance with Discord's terms of service.